15 Best Summer Day Trips From Houston

-It's summertime!
+It’s summertime!
 Now what?
-Great family fun doesn't need to mean a weekend away - there are lots of great day trip destinations near the greater Houston area.
-You can spend some time at a nearby water park or at one of these other day-trip worthy spots.
+Great family fun doesn’t need to mean a weekend away - there are lots of great summer day trips from Houston.
+You can spend some time at a nearby water park or at one of these other day-trip-worthy spots near Houston.